 Limit number of windows displayed with Flip 3D

-You limit the number of windows displayed with Flip 3D in Windows by tweaking the registry.
+You can limit the number of windows displayed with Flip 3D in Windows by tweaking the registry.
 This will also speed up Flip 3D.
 You will have to tweak the registry, however.

 Open Regedit and navigate to the following key: